 - 1 (12 ounce) can evaporated milk (or use sweetened condensed milk)

 - 3 cups strong coffee

 - Bring water to a boil.
 Add tea leaves/bags and simmer three minutes.

 - Stir in milk.
 Simmer 3 more minute.

 - Stir in coffee.
 Stir in sugar to taste.
 Strain.

-- Serve hot or chilled over ice.
+- Serve hot or cooled in an ice bucket.

 Have It Your Way!

 Besides the above instructions you can go creative and add topping such as cream and Oreo cookies.
 Simply have it your way!